 “Businesses will be able to search, find, purchase and transfer the best domain for their business – whether it’s .com, .biz, .org, or any of the wide range of new domains that are being released to the Web.” -Google

 The service is currently in invite-only beta, offering select companies a free one-year registration for a standard domain.
+It has never been easier for an individual, versus a web design company, to register domains.

 Users can apply for a trial code by visiting http://domains.google.com/about/ and searching for a domain name.
 When the project leaves Beta, registration is expected to be $12 a year.